kumo-earth/kumo-protocol/packages/contracts/test-report.md

     Community Issuance deployment
       ✓ Stores the deployer's address
       ✓ Has a supply cap of 32 million
-      ✓ Liquity AG can set addresses if CI's KUMO balance is equal or greater than 32 million  (393ms) ✓ Liquity AG can't set addresses if CI's KUMO balance is < 32 million  (367ms) Connecting KUMOToken to LCF, CI and KUMOStaking
+      ✓ Kumo AG can set addresses if CI's KUMO balance is equal or greater than 32 million  (393ms) ✓ Kumo AG can't set addresses if CI's KUMO balance is < 32 million  (367ms) Connecting KUMOToken to LCF, CI and KUMOStaking
       ✓ sets the correct KUMOToken address in KUMOStaking (1866ms) ✓ sets the correct KUMOToken address in LockupContractFactory